-What They are and How They Can Benefit You
+What is a Style Sheet and How it Can Benefit You

 If you are writing fiction, spend the time to create a style sheet.
-Style sheets are informal documents that you can create for yourself, an editor, or a publisher to indicate your style preferences.
+The style sheet is an informal document that you can create for yourself, an editor, or a publisher to indicate your style preferences.

 For instance, if you do not want a serial comma used in your writing, you would indicate this on the style sheet.
 A serial comma is the comma that comes before the “and” in a series of listed items.
 For example: Apples, bananas, pears, and oranges.

-- Style preferences like using the serial comma, or not
+- Style preferences like using a serial (Oxford), or not

-- Apples, bananas, pears, and oranges (serial comma used) vs. Apples, bananas, pears and oranges (serial comma not used)
+- Apples, bananas, pears, and oranges (serial comma used).
+Apples, bananas, pears and oranges (serial comma not used).

 - And more…